-Let’s imagine you are testing five users as part of an iterative testing approach to find and fix problems.
+Let’s imagine you are testing five users as part of an iterative testing services to find and fix problems.
 During the test only one user encounters a problem with logging in.
 To fix this particular problem would take a lot of effort and the small sample size is met with skepticism from the overburdened and overcommitted development team.
 They say “We really don’t know whether this problem will affect 1 out of 5 users (20%) or 1 out of 100 users (1%) and don’t have the resources to fix all edge cases.”
 They send you packing to ponder the merits of larger sample sizes or changing careers.

 While many people have come to accept testing with small sample sizes in usability testing, there is still a lot of discomfort when extrapolating the results to the entire user population.
 It turns out the developers are right: we don’t know whether it will affect 1%, 20% or another percentage.
 But consider these uncertainties: